RoboSherlock/robosherlock_docs/source/installation.rst

 .. _homepage: http://wiki.ros.org/ROS/Installation
 .. _here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-These instructions are valid for the current **master or kinetic branches** of the core package of RoboSherlock which you can get from the GitHub page.
+These instructions are valid for the current **melodic or kinetic branches** of the core package of RoboSherlock which you can get from the GitHub page.
 For previous versions see below.
 Go to your catkin workspace's **src** folder and check out the repository.

 For **ROS Kinetic** run::